ITISFoundation/ci-service-integration-library/README.md

 When a monitored github repository has a passing CI it will:
 - build a new image
 - test it and
-- push it to registry.speag.com
+- push it to a deployment registry

-TODO:
-- [x] base configuration file manged via Pydantic

-- [x] add CI checks before building
-    - [x] gitlab
-    - [x] github
-- [x] split dependencies and add separate folder
-- [x] use a package to install dependencies